Max Welling

 Max Welling (born 1968) is a Dutch computer scientist in machine learning at the University of Amsterdam.
 In August 2017, the university spin-off Scyfer BV, co-founded by Welling, was acquired by Qualcomm.
 He has since then served as a Vice President of Technology at Qualcomm Netherlands.
-He is also currently the Lead Scientist of the new Microsoft Research Lab in Amsterdam.
+He is also a Distinguished Scientist at Microsoft Research AI4Science, based in Amsterdam.

 Welling received his PhD in physics with a thesis on quantum gravity under the supervision of Nobel laureate Gerard 't Hooft (1998) at the Utrecht University.
 He has published over 250 peer-reviewed articles in machine learning, computer vision, statistics and physics, and has most notably invented variational autoencoders (VAEs), together with Diederik P Kingma.